Two year olds could answer questions about REM sleep•

 Could science be on the edge of a breakthrough discovery about your toddler?

-The study found that between two and three years of age children are going through a sleep developmental stage that causes this sudden drop in overall REM sleep time.
-Although they tried to see if the same drop ocurrs in other mammals nothing noteworthy has been found.
-Regardless this new data could tell us something interesting about humans and sleep and importantly, the purpose of REM.
+The study in question found that between 2 and 3 years of age, children go through a sleep developmental stage that causes this sudden drop in overall REM sleep time.
+Although researchers tried to see if the same drop occurs in other mammals, nothing noteworthy has been found.
+Regardless, this new data could tell us something interesting about humans and sleep and importantly, the purpose of REM.

-Meanwhile it’s interesting to me (and I’m sure other parents) that the “terrible twos” appear to line up with this developmental stage in our children’s sleep.
+Meanwhile, it’s interesting to me (and I’m sure other parents) that the “terrible twos” appear to line up with this developmental stage in our children’s sleep.
 Like many baby stages before it, the toddler period clearly shows some changes that we, as parents, need to pivot for yet again.
-I wonder if as the reason for this phenomenon becomes clear we might simultaneously discover more information about the way our two and three year olds are experiencing the world and how their sleep might be improved during this period.
+I wonder if as the reason for this phenomenon becomes clear, we might simultaneously discover more information about the way our 2- and 3-year-olds are experiencing the world, and how their sleep might be improved during this period.

-Of course good things take time and the answer isn’t there yet so while we’re waiting here’s what science can already tell us about your two year old’s sleep needs:
+Of course, good things take time and the answer isn’t there yet, so while we’re waiting, here’s what science can already tell us about our 2-year-old’s sleep needs:

-- After three years old you’re heading towards phasing out day time naps, if your child is resisting bedtime removing naps might be your answer.
+- After 3 years old, you’re heading towards phasing out daytime naps.
+If your child is resisting bedtime, removing naps might be your answer.

-- If your toddler is getting up too early, go into their room at their undesirable wake time and find the light, it’ll be somewhere, that’s what's likely waking them up.
-Cover up the intruding light with a black out curtain or by removing any artificial lights and after a few days your child’s wake time should become more reasonable.
+- If your toddler is getting up too early, go into their room at their undesirable wake time and find the light.
+Daylight is what's most likely waking them up.
+Cover up the intruding light with a blackout curtain, or by removing any artificial lights, and after a few days your child’s wake time should become more reasonable.